Back to experiences

 The S-RC Cup

-Inspire future engineers!
-Students design, build, and race remote control cars, gaining hands-on STEM experience and career insights.
+Students design, build, and race remote control cars, gaining hands-on STEM experience and motorsport career insights.

 The S-RC Cup